OWASP/owasp.github.io/_posts/2020-05-22-AppSecDaysSoS.md

 * Top DigiExchange scorer: Felix
 * Highest scorer who played in both ranges: Doomguy

-Congratulations and thank you to Security Innovations for running the competition and providing prizes to the winners.
+Congratulations and thank you to Security Innovation for running the competition and providing prizes to the winners.

 On the heels of this incredibly successful event, we are excited to announce the Virtual AppSec Days Summer of Security.
 OWASP Foundation will hold virtual training events in June, July, and August.
 The event is intended to bring contact free training to our community as an alternative to the in-person training they could have received at one of our Global or Regional AppSec events.